pipschroma/DnD_Tools/README.md

 - Enemy balancer
 - (...)
 (Still looking for other ideas that might come up!)

-I also hope I can develop a better and more interactive interface in the future.
+I also hope I can develop a better and more interactive interface in the future, probably by using another language.